Back to School Nutrition Guide and Recipe round up

 stainless steel thermos.

 Lastly, please give yourself grace and remember the 80/20 rule.
 Life is busy and hectic.
 And you are doing the best that you can.
-Nothing has to be perfect, just implement one small change at a time.
-For example, instead of buying conventional ham, look for nitrite free, or buy slices of roast pork or chicken breast instead of cured meats.
+Nothing has to be perfect, just start by changing one lunch, or one small change at a time.